-- Risk Related to Investing for Growth.
-Due to their relatively high valuations, growth stocks are typically more volatile than value stocks.
-Additionally, growth stocks may not pay dividends or may pay lower dividends than value stocks. - Risk Related to Investing for Value.
-Due to their relatively low valuations, value stocks are typically less volatile than growth stocks.
-Additionally, value stocks tend to have higher dividends than growth stocks.
-This means they depend less on price changes for returns and may lag behind growth stocks in an up market.
-The value approach to stock selection also carries the risk that the market will not recognize a security's intrinsic value for a long time (if ever), or that a stock judged to be undervalued may actually be appropriately priced. - Real Estate Investment Trust Risk.
+- Risk Related to Investing for Dividend Income.
+There is no guarantee that the issuers of the stocks held by the Fund will declare dividends in the future or that, if dividends are declared, they will remain at their current levels or increase over time.
+Because a dividend is always a positive contributor to total return, dividend-paying stocks are typically less volatile than non-dividend-paying stocks.
+Accordingly, the Fund's performance may lag behind the general market when dividend-paying stocks are out of favor. - Liquidity Risk.
+The equity securities in which the Fund invests may be less readily marketable and may be subject to greater fluctuation in price than other securities. - Real Estate Investment Trust Risk.
 Real estate investment trusts (REITs) carry risks associated with owning real estate, including the potential for a decline in value due to economic or market conditions. - Sector Risk.
 Because the Fund may allocate relatively more assets to certain industry sectors than others, the Fund's performance may be more susceptible to any developments which affect those sectors emphasized by the Fund. - ETF Risk.
-As an ETF, the Fund is subject to the following risks:

-Authorized Participants Concentration Risk.
+As an ETF, the Fund is subject to the following risks: - Authorized Participants Concentration Risk.
 To the extent that the Fund invests in instruments that trade outside of a collateralized settlement system, it may have a limited number of financial institutions that act as Authorized Participants.
 To the extent they cannot or are otherwise unwilling to engage in creation and redemption transactions with the Fund and no other Authorized Participant steps in, trading in Shares of the Fund may be significantly diminished, bid-ask spreads may widen, and the market price of Shares may represent a significant discount to net asset value (NAV).
 To the extent that no Authorized Participants are willing to trade in the Fund's shares, the Fund may have difficulty maintaining compliance with the requirements of the Exchange necessary to maintain the listing of the Fund, and the Fund may face delisting from the Exchange.

 Premium/Discount Risk.
 There may be times when the market price of the Fund's Shares is more than the NAV intra-day (i.e., the market price represents a premium to NAV) or less than the NAV intra-day (i.e., the market price represents a discount to NAV) and when bid-ask spreads widen.
 As a result, shareholders of the Fund may pay more than NAV when purchasing Shares and receive less than NAV when selling Fund Shares.
 This risk is heightened in times of market volatility and in steep market declines.
-In addition, a Fund's end-of-day market price may deviate from its NAV to the extent that the Fund invests in foreign securities whose local trading markets close before the U.S. market closes because, although the Fund may value such securities at their local market closing prices for purposes of calculating NAV, the broader market may assign them a different value, including due to after-hours developments in their local markets, which may be reflected in the market price of Shares.